Rockhopper penguin: Subspecies

 Southern rockhopper penguins are split into two subspecies and they are defined by their location of reproduction.
 The subspecies E. c. filholi (eastern) is known to reproduce in the sub-Antarctic around the Prince Edward Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island and Campbell, Auckland and Antipodes Islands.
 The subspecies E. c. chrysocome, which may be referred to the true southern subspecies, reproduces at offshore islands in southern Chile, Argentina and at the Falkland Islands.
 The Falkland Islands are known to have one of the largest populations of southern rockhopper penguins.

-The subspecies in the group are:
+The species or subspecies in the group are: